binance/binance-spot-api-docs/rest-api.md

 endTime | LONG | NO | Timestamp in ms to get aggregate trades until INCLUSIVE. limit | INT | NO | Default 500; max 1000.

-* If both startTime and endTime are sent, time between startTime and endTime must be less than 1 hour.
 * If fromId, startTime, and endTime are not sent, the most recent aggregate trades will be returned.

 **Data Source:**